 **Please note that these are approximate costs and may vary depending on courses taken.

-Tool kits are available at the NWCC Tool Crib.
+Tool Kits are available for purchase through the NWCC Tool Crib.
 Kits are limited and reserved for students enrolled in specific Trades programs only.
 Tool kits do not include the required PPE and Supplies on the TOOLS/SUPPLIES LIST.
 Prices are subject to change without notice.
-Please pay for your tool kit at the Registration Office.
+Please pay for tool kits at the Registration Office.